Earn trust and have less changes

 – Your idea didn’t spark any excitement with your client.

-- Your failure to sale your idea has lead to more questions about your abilities.
+– Your failure to sell your idea has lead to more questions about your abilities.

 Would it surprise you to hear the solution to your problems is 3d modeling?